-The New Collectives to Close 2017 Season with THE TROJAN WOMEN
+The New Collectives Opens THE TROJAN WOMEN Tonight

 In the days following the Trojan War, how do the women find the will to survive as they await their fate at the hands of the conquering Greeks?
 A story of women's strength, hope, and community as their lives are uprooted.